Season 3, Episode 4

 Susan Rylance:

 Yes.
-So the the focus in the digital arena is digital marketing.
+So the focus in the digital arena is digital marketing.
 I don't think we can do marketing without being digitally savvy these days.
 So marketing leaders, digital product leaders, analytics, those who are analyzing the data that helps us better meet the needs of our customers, and then customer experience individuals.

 Michael Kithcart:

 Great, okay.
-If you're one of those reach out, contact Susan.
-This, It'll change your life will start you on a new trajectory for for the new year.
+If you're one of those reach out, and contact Susan.
+This, It'll change your life and will start you on a new trajectory for the new year.
 So thank you.
 Thank you so much for being a guest.
 We can have a whole other episode and dig deeper into some of these topics.
 So I hope you'll consider coming back at another time and just appreciate what you shared with us today.

 Susan Rylance: